BadilloJerahmeel/PineappleVision/SYSTEM_DOCUMENTATION.md

 ## System Overview

 **PineappleVision** is a comprehensive web application designed for AI-powered pineapple disease detection and farm management.
-The system serves farmers in Calbazon, Laguna with real-time analysis, comprehensive reporting, and data-driven insights for crop health management.
+The system serves farmers in Calauan, Laguna with real-time analysis, comprehensive reporting, and data-driven insights for crop health management.

 ### Core Features
 - **Disease Detection**: AI-powered image analysis for early disease identification